0ki/fengoffice_old/fengoffice_/readme.txt

 	Since 3.0.2
 	----------------
-	feature: Choose if you want to exclude a client or project from automatic status changes.‏
+	feature: Choose if you want to exclude a client or project from automatic status changes.
 	feature: Added custom properties to choose a default status when creating a new project or client.
 	feature: When creating a new client, you can now choose if its a company, a contact, or nothing.